tom-2015/rpi-geiger-counter/readme.txt

    and turn the power on.

+2. Install some required libs and programs:
+   For running the binary:
-2. Install some required libs and programs: sudo apt-get update sudo apt-get install curl libcurl4-openssl-dev libmysqlclient-dev libudev-dev make libusb-dev
+   sudo apt-get update
+   sudo apt-get install curl libcurl4-openssl-dev libmysqlclient-dev libudev-dev make libusb-dev For compiling you need: sudo apt-get install libcurl4-openssl-dev default-libmysqlclient-dev libudev-dev libusb-dev

+   on some new Raspbian version libmysqlclient-dev is named default-libmysqlclient-dev

 3. Now you can clone and compile the code: git clone https://github.com/tom-2015/rpi-geiger-counter.git cd rpi-geiger-counter